tylerlittlefield/openfda-extract/README.md

 -   `<year quarter>-<part n>-<n parts>-<row number>`

-I made this column so that tables can be joined (though this ID in some other form might already be available in the data, I just haven’t figured it out). already)
+I made this column so that tables can be joined (though this ID in some other form might already exist in the data, I just haven’t figured out if that is the case or not).